alexbasista/terraform-tfe-workspacer/README.md

 ```

 ### Workspace Variables
-This modules strives to make defining and creating Workspace Variables as streamlined as possible and closer to the Terraform OSS `terraform.tfvars` experience of key/value pairs.
+This module strives to make creating Workspace Variables as streamlined as possible and closer to the Terraform OSS `terraform.tfvars` experience of specifying input variable values as key/value pairs.
 There are four different optional input variables available for creating Workspace Variables:

 #### Terraform Variables
 `tfvars` accepts a map of key/value pairs of any type, and `tfvars_sensitive` is the same except it will also mark the variable(s) as sensitive upon creation.